airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 ## Deploy on Windows

-We recommend follow [this](https://docs.docker.com/docker-for-windows/install/) steps to install Docker on Windows.
+We recommend following [this guide](https://docs.docker.com/docker-for-windows/install/) to install Docker on Windows.
-After installing WSL 2 backend and `docker` you should be able to run containers using Windows PowerShell.
+After installing the WSL 2 backend and Docker you should be able to run containers using Windows PowerShell.
+Additionally, as we note frequently, you will need `docker-compose` to build Airbyte from source.
-The steps on documentation suggested already install `docker-compose`.
+The suggested guide already installs `docker-compose` on Windows.
-If you don't have `git` installed in your machine you can download the latest Airbyte release [here](https://github.com/airbytehq/airbyte/releases).
+Instead of cloning the repo, you can alternatively download the latest Airbyte release [here](https://github.com/airbytehq/airbyte/releases).
-Unzip the file downloaded, access the path you unzip the file using PowerShell terminal and run `docker-compose up`.
+Unzip the downloaded file, access the unzipped file using PowerShell terminal, and run `docker-compose up`.
 After this, you should see the Airbyte containers in the Docker application as in the image below.
 ![](../.gitbook/assets/airbyte_deploy_windows_docker.png)